hyperledger-solang/solang/docs/language.rst

 an underscore.
 This means that ``1_000`` is allowed but ``_1000`` is not.
 Similarly ``0xffff_0000`` is fine, but ``0x_f`` is not.

+Scientific notation is supported, e.g. ``1e6`` is one million.
+Only integer values are supported.

 Assigning values which cannot fit into the type gives a compiler error.
 For example::

     uint8 foo = 300;